Joshua Pérez: Club career

-On February 4, 2016, Pérez signed with Fiorentina, having trained with the club regularly since 2013.
-On November 28, 2016, he made his debut against Inter Milan.
-On August 31, 2017, Fiorentina announced that they would loan Pérez to Serie C club Livorno for the upcoming season.
+On 4 February 2016, Pérez signed with Fiorentina, having trained with the club regularly since 2013.
+On 28 November 2016, he made his debut against Inter Milan.
+On 31 August 2017, Fiorentina announced that they would loan Pérez to Serie C club Livorno for the upcoming season.

-On August 8, 2018, Pérez returned to the Los Angeles area, signing with Los Angeles FC on a free transfer.
-Perez and Los Angeles mutually agreed to part ways on February 7, 2020.
+On 8 August 2018, Pérez returned to the Los Angeles area, signing with Los Angeles FC on a free transfer.
+Perez and Los Angeles mutually agreed to part ways on 7 February 2020.

-On June 25, 2020, Pérez joined Segunda División B side Castellón, but left the club on September 9, as the club was already promoted to Segunda División, without making any appearances.
+On 25 June 2020, Pérez joined Segunda División B side Castellón, but left the club on 9 September, as the club was already promoted to Segunda División, without making any appearances.
 Hours after leaving Castellón, he joined UD Ibiza in the third division.

-On July 2, 2021, after helping with seven appearances overall as Ibiza achieved a first-ever promotion to the second division, Pérez reached an agreement with the club to rescind his contract.
+On 2 July 2021, after helping with seven appearances overall as Ibiza achieved a first-ever promotion to the second division, Pérez reached an agreement with the club to rescind his contract.

-On August 26, 2021 Pérez returned to the USL Championship and signed a contract mid-season with Miami FC.
+On 26 August 2021, Pérez returned to the USL Championship and signed a contract mid-season with Miami FC.

-On February 8, 2023, Pérez signed with Montevarchi in the Italian third-tier Serie C.
+On 8 February 2023, Pérez signed with Montevarchi in the Italian third-tier Serie C.

+Pérez joined the Tampa Bay Rowdies in the USL Championship on 17 August 2023.
+He left Tampa Bay following their 2024 season.

+On 1 April 2025, Pérez signed with Polish second division club Kotwica Kołobrzeg.
+He scored four goals in nine games as Kotwica suffered relegation to the third tier and disbanded soon after.

+On 21 June 2025, Pérez moved to another I liga club Odra Opole as a free agent, signing a two-year deal.

 International career

 A longtime USA youth international, Pérez switched allegiance to El Salvador in February 2021, accepting a call-up to the U-23 side ahead of the CONCACAF Men's Olympic Qualifying Championship.
 He made his debut with the El Salvador U23s in a 2–0 loss to the Canada U23s on 19 March 2021.
 On 25 March 2021, he scored a brace against the Haiti U23s.

-On June 5, 2021, Pérez made his debut with El Salvador senior team in a 7–0 victory against the U.S. Virgin Islands and scored one goal.
+On 5 June 2021, Pérez made his debut with El Salvador senior team in a 7–0 victory against the U.S. Virgin Islands and scored one goal.